Abortion rights backers rally in anger over post-Roe future

 “I think that women should have the right to choose what to do with their bodies and their lives.
 And I don’t think banning abortion will stop abortion.
 It just makes it unsafe and can cost a woman her life,” Loehr said.

-From Pittsburgh to Pasadena, California, and Nashville, Tennessee, to Lubbock, Texas, tens of thousands participated in “Bans off our Bodies” events.
+From Pittsburgh to Los Angeles, and Nashville, Tennessee, to Lubbock, Texas, tens of thousands participated in “Bans off our Bodies” events.
 Organizers expected that among the hundreds of events, the largest would take place in Chicago, New York, Los Angeles and other big cities.

 “If it’s a fight they want, it’s a fight they’ll get,” Rachel Carmona, executive director of the Women’s March, said before the march.